Riflevolunteer/velo-describe-api/README.md

 # TODO

+- Add in info from ebay api sale prices?

+- connect using velo-viewer

-- Add config to Node Server
+- convert to es-2015 using babel

 - Add Search feature